KiltedCode/khandaria-campaign/sessions/2022/2022-10-20-exploding-skeletons.md.md

 `Qa'dat` spots target in the back
 **evil eyes** a mage (saving throws -4)
 `Cedric` cast slow up ahead
-`Halbir` commands knights to heal as soon as out of cloud
+`Halber` commands knights to heal as soon as out of cloud
 skeletons start to charge in, disintegrate into dust
 other skeletal ones don't seem effected completely
 fireball at `Qa'dat`